 U.S. airlines capping fares from Europe as Americans seek flights home

-American Airlines Inc and Delta Air Lines Inc on Thursday said they were capping fares for U.S.-bound flights from Europe, amid some reports of exorbitant pricing, as U.S. citizens flock to European airports trying to return home after new air travel restrictions ordered by U.S. President Donald Trump.
-Delta also said it would suspend eight U.S. flights to Europe on Friday and "continues to evaluate additional schedule adjustments based on customer demand.
-More details will be shared as soon as possible."
+American Airlines Inc , United Airlines and Delta Air Lines Inc on Thursday said they were capping fares for U.S.-bound flights from Europe as U.S. citizens flock to European airports trying to return home after new air travel restrictions ordered by U.S. President Donald Trump.
+Delta also said it would suspend eight U.S. flights to Europe on Friday and "continues to evaluate additional schedule adjustments based on customer demand."

+Additional Delta flights were likely to be cut after Sunday, airline officials said.
+Trump on Wednesday night said he was "suspending all travel from Europe" at midnight Friday, prompting panic among some Americans and reports of some people paying exorbitant air fares to get on crowded planes.

 American said it capped main cabin fares from Europe at a maximum of 799 euros, with a similar amount for flights from the UK.
 Fares from the United States have been capped at $1,000.
 These fares include taxes and fees that are typically around $250 to $300 on transatlantic routes.
 The airline added it was also "offering reasonably priced fares for our premium cabins on our trans-Atlantic routes."
 The one-way fares are applicable through March 24, American said.